dim-27/contact-management/README.md

 ![ContactManagement_Preview.png](assets/img/contact.png)

 ## Summary
-Simple contact management app to manage your contacts
+Simple contact management called GetTact app to manage your contacts

 ## Design
 The design is inspired by: